angelalonso/rust-ctl/README.md

 A flexible api server that defines object structure from a yaml file, and maps it to routes and a MySQL DB.

-# TL;DR: this is a work in progress I just started
+# CURRENT STATUS

+This is not yet usable.
+The API implemented is a generic one, put there to check that it would work.

 ## The objects.yaml file